Slider call to action group.

 Communities all over the world are struggling to survive in the face of drought, storms and floods.

 Mahlet (13) is the girl on this year's Trócaire Box.
 She comes from a small mountainous village in northern Ethiopia that is suffering from an ongoing extreme water shortage due to climate change.
 The community are working harder than ever to support themselves, but the unreliable rainfall is making it difficult to grow their crops.
 Trócaire is working to change this.

 With your support we are helping hard working communities in some of the poorest parts of the world to adapt to the changing climate, and grow food for their families to eat.
 For children like Mahlet, access to water means better health and more nutritious food.

 The UK government will match, pound for pound, all public donations to the Lent Campaign in Northern Ireland, up to a maximum of £5 million.
 This will support programmes in Ethiopia for the next three years and help improve the lives of tens of thousands of people.

 Your donation this Lent can support communities to adapt to the challenges of climate change by installing water conservation and irrigation systems.
 This will help families living in drought to increase their crop harvest and grow more nutritious food to eat.

 8% is spent on fundraising and publicity activities

 1% goes on governance costs

-The Lent 2014 educational resources explore water as a justice issue, and help students learn about the impact of the global water crisis in both Ireland and Malawi.
+The Lent 2015 educational resources explore climate change as a justice issue, and help students learn about the impact of climate change in both Ireland and Ethiopia.
 Suitable for smartboard and projector use.